suresh569/https-github.com-zephyrproject-rtos-zephyr/boards/st/sensortile_box_pro/doc/index.rst

 Hardware
 ********

+The following is a summary of the main board features.
+More info can be find on `UM3133`_ and the `schematic`_.

 The STM32U585xx devices are an ultra-low-power microcontrollers family (STM32U5 Series) based on the high-performance Arm|reg| Cortex|reg|-M33 32-bit RISC core.
 They operate at a frequency of up to 160 MHz.